Research

 (reference: dictionary.com, wikipedia.org)

-For the past two years, I have been involved in research with the Purdue University Haptics Lab (HIRL) led by Professor Hong Z. Tan.
+Since 2005, I have been involved in research with the Purdue University Haptics Lab (HIRL) led by Professor Hong Z. Tan.
 My specific research involved studying human texture perception, using both real and virtual textures.
 I am a co-author on a paper presented at Haptics Symposium 2006.
 I am the primary author on another paper that was presented at the World Haptics 2007 conference in Tsukuba, Japan.
-I am also working on a journal paper that I hope to have submitted by May 2007.
-I am interested in further research involving how humans perceive texture, and how well they do.
+I have also completed a journal paper that was published in 2013.
+I am interested in further research involving how humans perceive texture, how well they do, and new applications of virtual haptic and immersive environments.

 Note: Some publications are linked from Hong Z Tan’s Publications webpage.